justinrand/open-ecosystem-challenges/docs/verification.md

     - Include the workflow name and your GitHub username in the screenshot

 2. **Post your screenshot** as a comment to the original challenge thread
-    - Find the discussion thread for your specific adventure and difficulty level
+    - Find the discussion thread for your specific adventure and level
     - Add a comment with your screenshot
     - Optionally, share any interesting learnings or challenges you faced 🙌

 3. **Celebrate!** 🎉
     - You've officially completed the challenge
     - Your contribution is now part of the Open Ecosystem community
     - Ready for more?
-Move on to the next difficulty level or choose another adventure!
+Move on to the next level or choose another adventure!

 ### Why Submit?